 Do you sell products or services online?
 Do you want to increase your conversions and turn your website visitors into customers?
 If the answer to these two questions is positive, a content marketing strategy specially oriented for eCommerce would help you out.

-The main advantage of Content Marketing in comparison to paid advertising is that you create value for your website visitors.
+The main advantage of content marketing in comparison to paid advertising is that you create value for your website visitors.
 Distributing free and useful content for your customers is great because you educate them and show you care.
-In fact, according to HubSpot’s research, content marketing receives three times more leads than paid search advertising.
+In fact, content marketing receives three times more leads than paid search advertising.

 But just publishing cool stuff and entertaining your customers will not increase your sales.
 Do your customers actually buy from you after reading your blog posts?
-Is your Content Marketing strategy designed to sell your products?
+Is your content marketing strategy for eCommerce designed to sell your products?

-In this article, we will focus on Content Marketing in the context of eCommerce.
-We will help you turn your Content Marketing strategy into a powerful sales instrument.
+In this article, we will focus on eCommerce content marketing strategies.
+We will help you turn your content marketing tactics into a powerful sales instrument.

 A Content Marketing Strategy That Drives Sales – Where to Start?

 Define Your Buyer Persona

 First, you need to know and understand your buyer persona’s problems and how you can solve them.
 If you have figured out your ideal buyer profile, you can personalize your content, making it relevant for your audience needs and later turn them into a customer.